bumblebee on flowering plant

 Why

-The decline of wildlife populations, including beneficial insects (pollinators, butterflies, dragonflies, etc.), birds, amphibians and other species, is a significant concern for conservation professionals and residents of Minnesota.
+Many impacts such as climate change, habitat loss, invasive species, pesticides, and disease are influencing the resiliency of landscapes and leading to the loss of plant and animal populations.
+The decline of wildlife including beneficial insects (pollinators, butterflies, dragonflies, etc.), birds, amphibians and other species, is a significant concern for conservation professionals and residents of Minnesota.
 These species provide a foundation for food production, food webs and native ecosystems.
 Their loss results from a variety of factors including habitat loss, invasive species, pesticides, climate change, and diseases.
-The BWSR Living Landscapes Initiative is focused on effectively supporting wildlife and native plant populations across all types of landscapes.

 Goals

-• Increase awareness about declining wildlife and plant populations including causes and solutions
+• Increase awareness about declining wildlife and plant populations and build a movement to address these challenges in collaboration with partners and Minnesota residents

-• Incorporate effective habitat across all types of landscapes as part of BWSR conservation programs
+• Build habitat corridors and structure across all types of Minnesota landscapes

-• Focus on the biological health of restored and natural plant communities to maximize soils and water conservation benefits
+• Focus on the biological health of landscapes to meet soil health and water quality goals

 Scope and Approach